“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 Tips for making the perfect chocolate mousse:

-1. Use a thermometer: A thermometer will be your best friend when it comes to making a perfect, no-fail chocolate mouse.
-From pasteurizing the eggs to heating the yolk mixture, it takes all the guesswork out.
+1. Use a thermometer: A thermometer will be your best friend when it comes to making a perfect, no-fail chocolate mousse.
+From pasteurizing the eggs to heating the yolk mixture, it eliminates all the guesswork.

 2. Taste your chocolate.
-Use quality chocolate that you love the taste of when creating chocolate mousse since that will play a huge part in the finished taste.
+Use quality chocolate that you love the taste of when creating chocolate mousse,e since that will play a huge part in the finished taste.
 Chocolate with high cocoa butter will create the best mouse.
-I love using Ghiradelli baking chocolate.
+I love using Ghirardelli baking chocolate.

 FAQs